How to Get Your Tennessee

 Content Area Assessments

-Candidates must pass the relevant content-specific exams for their particular endorsement area, such as the Praxis Subject Assessments or National Evaluation Series (NES).
+Candidates must pass the relevant content-specific exams for their particular endorsement area.
+These could include the Praxis Subject Assessments or National Evaluation Series (NES) tests.

 A comprehensive list of required assessments, specific timelines, and qualifying scores is detailed on the Tennessee Department of Education’s Candidate Assessment page.

-Tennessee requires educators to have a minimum of a bachelor’s degree from an accredited U.S. university or college.
-If you have a bachelor’s in a subject other than education, you can become a teacher by completing an Educator Preparation Program (EPP), such as Moreland University’s 9-month TEACH-NOW program.
+If you have a bachelor’s degree in a subject other than education, you could earn your Tennessee teaching license through an alternative or graduate-level EPP, such as Moreland University’s 9-month TEACH-NOW program.

 Once you’ve fulfilled the necessary requirements for teacher licensure in Tennessee, you can apply online through the Tennessee Department of Education’s TNCompass system.
-This process involves submitting essential documents, including official transcripts, proof of passing exam scores, completion of background checks, and payment of the application fee.
+This process involves submitting official transcripts, proof of passing exam scores, and more.
 Detailed instructions and application forms are available on the TDOE’s Educator Licensure page.

 The Tennessee Department of Education provides a list of approved Educator Preparation Programs (EPPs) in Tennessee.
 If you complete an out-of-state EPP, like Moreland University’s 100% online TEACH-NOW Teacher Preparation Certificate Program, you simply need to use the Out-of-State Educator Preparation Verification Form.